leanprover/theorem_proving_in_lean4/dependent_type_theory.rst

       def ffa : ℕ := f (f a)
     end foo

 Like sections, nested namespaces have to be closed in the order they are opened.
-Also, a namespace cannot be opened within a section; namespaces have to live on the outer levels.
+Also, a namespace cannot be declared within a section; namespaces have to live on the outer levels.

 Namespaces and sections serve different purposes: namespaces organize data and sections declare variables for insertion in theorems.
 In many respects, however, a ``namespace ... end`` block behaves the same as a ``section ... end`` block.
 In particular, if you use the ``variable`` command within a namespace, its scope is limited to the namespace.
 Similarly, if you use an ``open`` command within a namespace, its effects disappear when the namespace is closed.